Love & Learn Numerology

 Single Digit Numbers, Karmic Numbers, and Master Numbers

-During this course, we will describe the meaning of the 9 single digit numbers as well as the Master numbers and Karmic Debt numbers several times — based on where they are found in the chart.
-The meaning of the numbers changes somewhat depending on their location, and I believe that by reading their meaning over and over, each time from a slightly different perspective, is the best way to become intimately acquainted with the personality of the numbers.
+During this course, we will describe the meaning of each 9 single digit numbers as well as the Master numbers and Karmic Debt numbers several times — based on where they are found in the chart.
+The meaning of the numbers changes somewhat depending on their location, and I believe that reading their meaning over and over, each time from a slightly different perspective, is the best way to become intimately acquainted with their personality.